mmikowski/mmikowski.github.io/_posts/2016-11-14-type-casts.md

 JavaScript.

 Most **type errors** in JavaScript can be resolved using **typecasting**.
 We show you how to typecast using a set of utilities.
-It is a good idea to supplement typecasting a few additional best practices such as naming variables for type, consistent API documentation, and testing.
-These topics are also discussed.
+Typecasting works very well with other best practices such as naming variables for type, consistent API documentation, and testing.

 # What is type safety?
 Type safety is the extent a programming language discourages or prevents